How to (FINALLY) Master Customer Onboarding!

 But at the moment of introduction, they don’t really care all that much about you.
 So if you start asking them for everything from their date of birth to how much money they earn, you’re probably going to lose them before their journey even begins.

 Onboarding should feel easy.
-It should be a natural, effortless flow – like the HelloFresh example.
-And here’s a B2B example from our sister brand, Wyzowl:
+It should be a natural, effortless flow – like this example from our sister brand, Wyzowl:

 Wyzowl onboarding